PATIENT PROFILES

 Magnifying Glass Icon

-Despite dose adjustment, cortisol levels increasing; patient reports some symptoms of Cushing’s disease returning
+Despite dose adjustment to maximum dose, patient reports clinical symptoms of Cushing’s disease persist.a

 Symptoms